damade/CurrencyConverter/README.md

 * Compose (Compose with Flow, RxJava Observable, Navigation)
 * Unit Test
 * Plugin for managing dependencies
+* KSP experimentation to generate basic fakes for tests and compose previews

 ## Future Tech Roadmap
 In no particular order
-* Add in-memory and locale cache for rate particular to currencies to reduce Api request calls conversion
+* Add in-memory and local cache for rate particular to currencies to reduce Api request calls conversion
 * Setup Ktlint on the project
 * Migrate to KSP and K2 compiler.
 * Use the Konsist library to write rules about the architecture and class conventions.